School of Rock

-School of Rock (titled onscreen as The School of Rock) is a 2003 American comedy film directed by Richard Linklater, produced by Scott Rudin, and written by Mike White.
-The film stars Jack Black, Joan Cusack, Mike White and Sarah Silverman.
+School of Rock (titled on screen as The School of Rock) is a 2003 American comedy film directed by Richard Linklater, produced by Scott Rudin and written by Mike White.
+The film stars Jack Black, Joan Cusack, White and Sarah Silverman.
 Black plays struggling rock guitarist Dewey Finn, who is fired from his band and subsequently poses as a substitute teacher at a prestigious prep school.
-After witnessing the musical talent of the students, Dewey forms a band of fourth-graders to attempt to win the upcoming Battle of the Bands and use his winnings to pay his rent.
+After witnessing the musical talent of the students, Dewey forms a band of fifth-graders to attempt to win the upcoming Battle of the Bands and use his winnings to pay his rent.

 School of Rock was released on October 3, 2003, by Paramount Pictures, grossing $131 million worldwide on a $35 million budget.
 The film received positive reviews from critics, with praise for Black's performance and humor.
 It was the highest-grossing music-themed comedy of all time until the release of Pitch Perfect 2 in 2015.
-A stage musical adaptation opened on Broadway in December 2015, and a television adaptation for Nickelodeon premiered on March 12, 2016.
+A stage musical adaptation opened on Broadway in December 2015, and a television adaptation aired for three seasons on Nickelodeon from March 2016 to April 2018.